Spotrix/spotrix/README.md

 - An API for programmatic customization
 - A cloud-native architecture designed from the ground up for scale

+Spotrix is cloud-native and designed to be highly available.
+It was designed to scale out to large, distributed environment and works very well inside containers.
+While you can easily test drive Spotrix on a modest setup or simple on your laptop, there's virtually no limit around scaling out the platform.

+Spotrix is also cloud-naive in the sense that it is flexible and lets you choose the:

+* Web server (Gunicorn, Nginx)
+* Metadata database engine (MySQL, Postgres, MariaDB, Sqlite, [Guinsoo 🚀](https://github.com/ciusji/guinsoo), etc)
+* Message queue (Redis, RabbitMQ, etc)
+* Results backend (S3, MinIO, [AnnaStore 🌈](https://github.com/GuinsooLab/annastore), etc)

+Spotrix also works well with services like [LeonaLog](https://github.com/LeonaLog), NewRelic, StatsD and DataDog, and has the ability to run analytic workloads against most popular database technologies.

 ## Supported Databases

 Spotrix can query data from any SQL-speaking datastore or data engine (e.g. Presto or Athena) that has a Python DB-API driver and a SQLAlchemy dialect.